Making concerns known

 If the allegation is against a supervisor the parent should approach the chair of the committee who will discuss with the person concerned and then may need to contact OFSTED.

-We had our OFSTED inspection during September 2010 and we were awarded a “Good”.
+We had our OFSTED inspection during February 2016 and we were awarded an “Outstanding”.

 Most complaints should be resolved informally or at this initial stage.